syaffers/visibiome/README.md

         $ python manage.py createsuperuser --settings=vzb.settings.<SETTING>

-12. Download pre-calculated distance matrix files into the `staticfiles/data` directory (for local deployment, put into `app/static/data/` folder)
+12. Download pre-calculated distance matrix files into the `staticfiles/data` directory (for local deployment, copy the downloaded files into the `app/static/data/` folder)

         $ cd staticfiles/data (or app/static/data for local)
         $ for f in $(cat download_these_files.txt); do wget $f; done;
         $ gunzip 10k_bray_curtis_adaptive.npy.gz

-### Additional Settings for production
+### Additional Settings for Development and Production ###

 1. Edit the `prjroot` variable in `uwsgi.ini` file to configure paths correctly.
-  The `prjroot` value should point to the visibiome folder:
+  The `visibiome` folder is not in the `/home/ubuntu` directory then you should edit the `prjroot` variable.
+The `prjroot` value should point to the visibiome
+  folder:

         ...
         prjroot        = /home/ubuntu/visibiome/